THE INVENTION OF SCIENCE

 Chapter 3 covers the tussle between Galileo and the followers of Aristotle on free fall motion.

-STEAM early access release will cover Chapters 1-3.
-After releasing them, we plan to continue the story in a sequel, which would cover the following chapters:
+Odyssey covers Chapters 1-3.
+We plan to continue the story in a sequel, which would cover the following chapters:

 Chapter 4 would cover the mathematics of uniformly accelerated motion as developed by Galileo (1D kinematics)